OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

-**We have updated our Privacy Policy as of 21 August 2014.**
+**We have updated our Privacy Policy as of 10 June 2015.**

 SoundCloud Privacy Policy

 Welcome to SoundCloud®, a service provided by SoundCloud Limited (“**SoundCloud**”, “**we**” “**our**”, “**us**”).

 Your privacy is important to us.
-This Privacy Policy explains how we collect, store, use and disclose your information when you use soundcloud.com and m.soundcoud.com (together, the “**Website**”), our mobile and desktop apps (the "**Apps**") and all related sites, players, widgets, tools, apps, data, software, APIs and other services provided by SoundCloud (the “**Services**”).
+This Privacy Policy explains how we collect, store, use and disclose your information when you use soundcloud.com and m.soundcloud.com (together, the “**Website**”), our mobile and desktop apps (the "**Apps**") and all related sites, players, widgets, tools, apps, data, software, APIs and other services provided by SoundCloud (the “**Services**”).

 This Privacy Policy explains the following, amongst other things: